 One popular style is a large, tall box covered in marble or limestone tiles, which is nicknamed “the urinal” by locals.
 City heritage policy lacks the teeth to protect Vancouver’s history properly.
 While Victoria has more than a dozen heritage conservation areas, Vancouver has created only one, in Shaughnessy, and moves are already underway to soften the restrictions there because rich residents are suing.
-Homeowners, including new Chinese ex-pats and long-time residents alike, are worried that without the ability to demolish their homes, they’ll lose equity.
+Homeowners, including new Chinese expats and long-time residents alike, are worried that, without the ability to demolish their homes, they’ll lose equity.
 The homes that spring up are, on average, 77 percent larger.
-And yet, notwithstanding a city hall that pushes density, they house fewer people than the homes they replaced.
+Yet, notwithstanding a city hall that pushes density, they house fewer people than do the homes they replace.

 Taxing foreign buyers, warns Rennie, would cool the market to such a degree that locals would lose their retirement equity.
 He estimates that Vancouver’s boomer parents and grandparents have about $200 billion in equity, and a good chunk of that will go toward the purchase of homes for their children and grandchildren.
 He’s seen that transfer of equity first-hand through the condo projects he’s marketed.
 Roughly half of the 540 first-time buyers he dealt with last year received financial help from parents or grandparents.